 Are antioxidants good for people?
 What about those who have diabetes?

 In order to answer these questions, we need to understand antioxidants better.

 We should know that antioxidants are actually substances that inhibit oxidation.
 Furthermore, we need to understand oxidation.
 This is a chemical process that occurs in the transfer of electrons.

 This process always occurs together with a reduction.
 That means that while one substance is oxidized another is reduced.
 These reductions are known as redox reactions.

 The internal combustion engine, rust, and corrosion are examples of redox reactions that we know.
 These types of reactions in the body are happening all the time making end products which we know as free radicals.

 Furthermore, free radicals are reactive substances that can bind to proteins and DNA, damaging them permanently and leading to organ, cell, and tissue damage.

 The body contains natural antioxidants, for example, glutathione, Vitamin C, and Vitamin E which generally sop up the free radicals, lowering and removing the caused damage.

 Moreover, in many chronic diseases and including diabetes the levels of free radicals overcome the ability of the body to soak them up.

 According to studies, oxidative stress links with diabetes and with the complications related to diabetes.
-The use of antioxidants as a supplement or from food sources is an active area of study in the research about diabetes.
+The use of antioxidants as a supplement or from food sources is an active area of study in the research of diabetes.

 One primary way antioxidants might help prevent damage from oxidative stress is by lowering damage to the endothelium.
 In fact, the endothelium is actually a layer of the cell that lines blood vessels.

 In fact, the antioxidants act at the level of these endothelial cells.
 It is still not known whether adding antioxidants as supplements or to the diet directly impacts these cells.

 In fact, antioxidants are part of many different foods, and they are not only good for people with diabetes.
 As a matter of fact, antioxidants can lower the risk of aging, heart disease, arthritis, and stroke.